simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 ### 5. Dynamic Grid Rediscovery

-#### Automatic Hotplug Detection
+#### Automatic Hotplug Detection (When Sequencer Stopped)
 - **serialosc hotplug notifications**: GridManager registers with serialosc to receive device add/remove events
-- When a grid is plugged in: serialosc sends `/serialosc/add` → automatic rediscovery triggered
+- When a grid is plugged in: serialosc sends `/serialosc/add` → automatic rediscovery triggered (if sequencer stopped)
-- When a grid is unplugged: serialosc sends `/serialosc/remove` → automatic rediscovery triggered
+- When a grid is unplugged: serialosc sends `/serialosc/remove` → automatic rediscovery triggered (if sequencer stopped)
 - Happens in `read_button_events()` loop (called frequently)
+- **Disabled while sequencer is running** to prevent performance disruption
-- **Zero user action required** - grids just work when plugged in
+- **Zero user action required** when stopped - grids just work when plugged in

 #### `refresh()`
 - Returns immediately (no-op for OSC)
 - Does NOT perform grid rediscovery
 - Called frequently by the main loop without performance impact

+#### `read_button_events(allow_hotplug: bool)`
+- Reads button presses from connected grids
+- If `allow_hotplug=true` (sequencer stopped): processes hotplug notifications and triggers rediscovery
+- If `allow_hotplug=false` (sequencer running): logs hotplug notifications but does NOT trigger rediscovery
+- Called from main loop with `allow_hotplug = !sequencer.is_running()`

 #### `rediscover_grids()`
 - Performs actual grid rediscovery
-- **Triggered by**: USB hotplug events OR MIDI stop
+- **Triggered by**: USB hotplug events (when stopped) OR MIDI stop
 - Detects newly connected grids
+- Skips already-connected devices (no unnecessary reconnection)
 - Auto-saves configuration when 2 grids become available
-- Logs grid count changes
+- Logs detailed information about grid count changes
 - Can be manually triggered via MIDI stop as fallback

 ### 6. Visual Feedback on Grid Connection